Early Career Workshop

 - A two-page summary of your research, including theoretical framework, methods used, and plans for moving forward in conference style.
 It should become clear from your summary how your research relates to Learning Sciences / CSCL research.
 This paper will be the basis for the two-page paper that will be published in the proceedings.

-- Filled in questionnaire describing your relation to the ISLS (download the template here) and a brief statement of potential benefit of your participation in the Early Career Workshop to the Learning Sciences community and to you (including topics you would like to see addressed in the workshop).
+- A brief statement of potential benefit of your participation in the Early Career Workshop (1) to the Learning Sciences community and (2) to you (including topics you would like to see addressed in the workshop).

 Please submit all papers in one file in PDF format.
-The application should be submitted via the EasyChair submission system at easychair.org/conferences/?conf=isls2022.
-Submissions now closed.
+The application should be submitted via EasyChair at easychair.org/conferences/?conf=isls2023 by 31 January 2023, 23:59 PST.